-Post widgets - How to use share settings to control post visibility
+How to use Share settings to control post visibility for Post widgets

-Post widgets allow students to post their work to the platform.
+Post widgets allow learners to post their work to the platform.
 By default, when a learner makes a post, it is visible to other learners in a class.

-If you are unsure about what post widgets are or how to use them, learn more about them in this article: Widget category: Post creation and collections
+If you are unsure about what post widgets are or how to use them, learn more about them here:

 The share settings on widgets allow you to control who and when posts can be seen.

-- Make sure you're in page edit mode.
+- Make sure you are in page edit mode.

 - Go to share settings on a post widget.